Vietnam.vn - Nền tảng quảng bá Việt Nam

 Identifying tea as a key crop and a key crop of the locality, since 2018 the commune has mobilized people to produce tea according to VietGAP process to improve product quality and value.
 Up to now, the whole commune has planted 13 hectares of VietGAP tea with 46 participating households.

 In addition to changing the planting method, recently, in the commune, Mr. Bui Van Cu's family (village 6) has applied water-saving irrigation technology in intensive tea cultivation according to VietGAP standards.
-With a total area of 6,000m2 tea, including 4,000m2 Ngoc Thuy tea and 2,000m2 small-leaf midland tea, previously, his family used manual pumps, by pumping over the entire area.
+With a total area of 6,000m2 tea, including 4,000m2 Ngoc Thuy tea and 2,000m2 small leaf midland tea, previously, his family used manual pumps, by pumping over the entire area.
 With this conventional method, the family had to spend about 2 days, pumping 12 hours each day for the water to flow and soak on the tea beds, which was both time-consuming and costly, and in the dry season, the amount of irrigation water was not enough.

-From now until 2030, Quang Thinh will develop the tea area to 110 hectares, continue to convert and replace the remaining 11.5 hectares of small-leaf midland tea with hybrid tea and new tea varieties; strive to have 50% of households participating in growing VietGAP tea by 2030; upgrade the OCOP tea product brand to 4-star level; total income from tea reaches 16 billion VND/year.
+From now until 2030, Quang Thinh will develop the tea area to 110 hectares, continue to convert and replace the remaining 11.5 hectares of small-leaf midland tea with hybrid tea and new tea varieties; strive to have 50% of households participating in growing VietGAP tea by 2030; upgrade the OCOP tea product brand to 4-star level; total income from tea will reach 16 billion VND/year.

 With advantages in land, soil, water resources, and climate, in recent years, the tea growing and processing industry in Hai Ha has gradually developed, creating its own brand.
 Up to now, the whole district has nearly 2,000 tea growing households with a total area of over 850 hectares, of which the area of new tea varieties accounts for more than 74%.
 New tea varieties when put into production all grow well and have high productivity, averaging 8.5 tons of fresh tea buds/ha/year, with a total output of 7,225 tons/year.
 In the first 8 months of 2024, the district's fresh tea output reached more than 5,000 tons, worth 100 billion VND.

-The district currently has 45 hectares of tea grown according to VietGAP standards, of which 35 hectares have been certified and 10 hectares are being implemented.
-The district has 37 tea production and processing establishments, including a number of large establishments such as Dung Nga tea processing establishment, Dao Thi Binh tea processing establishment...
-These establishments have participated in the OCOP cycle and have been rated with stars.
+The entire district currently has 45 hectares of tea grown according to VietGAP standards, of which 35 hectares have been certified and 10 hectares are being implemented.
+The district has 37 tea production and processing establishments, including a number of large establishments such as Dung Nga tea processing establishment, Dao Thi Binh tea processing establishment... these establishments have participated in the OCOP cycle and have been rated with stars.

 In particular, the district's Duong Hoa tea product has a collective trademark and geographical indication, ranked as a 4-star OCOP product of Quang Ninh province with complete packaging, labels, and barcodes for traceability.